Delaware River Report: October 6, 2025

 West Branch at 191 Bridge61°

-Today will be 77 degrees with clouds early and sun in the afternoon.
-Wind will be 10 – 15 mph from the North.
+Today will be 77 degrees with partly cloudy skies in the morning turning overcast this afternoon.
+Wind will light and variable.

 What’s Hatching: